 It only takes a short period of insomnia before it is no longer safe for you to operate equipment or even drive yourself to appointments.
 Considering the other extreme ways a traumatic brain injury can interfere with your daily life, any of these sleep problems can quickly compound into an unsustainable situation.

 Seeking medical help and ensuring all your symptoms are properly documented by your doctor should be a priority after any accident with a brain injury.
-It’s crucial to start a paper trail on your medical issues, including any sleep problems, to use in court and when negotiating with the insurance company.
+It’s crucial to start a paper trail on your medical issues, including any TBI related sleep problems, to use in court and when negotiating with the insurance company.

 Treatments for disorders that start after an accident may involve sleep studies, medications, behavioral and diet changes, and therapies like using a continuous positive airway pressure (CPAP) machine at night.
 Your attorney can help ensure all your sleep issues are considered in any possible settlement, in addition to other effects from the injury.
-Compensation after a serious accident resulting in sleep disruptions may cover damages like:
+Personal injury compensation after a serious accident resulting in sleep disruptions may cover damages like:

 - Bills for medical costs such as hospital stays, surgeries, sleep studies, etc.